bathom14/GravebloomReference/content/Classes/Rogue/Rogue.md

 You have refined your chosen skills until they approach perfection.
 Whenever you make an ability check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10.

-### Level 11: Improved Cunning Strike
+### Level 11: Devious Strike

-You can use up to two Cunning Strike effects when you deal Sneak Attack damage, paying the die cost for each effect.
+Starting at the 11th level, when you use a Maneuver as part of an attack that includes Sneak Attack bonus damage, you can reduce the bonus damage by 2d6 to force your target to make any saving throws involved in the attack with disadvantage.
+You can use this feature and Cunning Strike as part of the same attack.

 ### Level 14: Blindsense

 Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.

-### Level 14: Devious Strikes

-You've practiced new ways to use your Sneak Attack deviously.
-The following effects are now among your Cunning Strike options.

-**Daze (Cost: 2d6)**.
-The target must succeed on a Constitution saving throw, or on its next turn, it can do only one of the following: move or take an action or a Bonus Action.

-**Knock Out (Cost: 6d6)**.
-The target must succeed on a Constitution saving throw, or it has the Unconscious condition for 1 minute or until it takes any damage.
-The Unconscious target can repeat the save at the end of each of its turns, ending the effect on itself on a success.

-**Obscure (Cost: 3d6)**.
-The target must succeed on a Dexterity saving throw, or it has the Blinded condition until the end of its next turn.
+The radius of Blindsense increases again when you reach 17th level (20 feet) and 20th level (30 feet) in this class.

 ### Level 15: Slippery Mind

+You’ve honed your will against intrusion.

-By 15th level, you have acquired greater mental strength.
-You gain proficiency in Wisdom and Charisma saving throws.
+- You gain **proficiency** in **Wisdom** and **Charisma** saving throws.

+- **Resourceful Resilience.** **When you fail** an **Intelligence, Wisdom, or Charisma** saving throw, you can use your **reaction** to roll your **Maneuver die** and add the result to the save, potentially turning it into a success.
+You can use this feature a number of times equal to your **Proficiency Bonus**, and you regain all expended uses when you finish a **Long Rest**.

 ### Level 18: Elusive

 Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
-No attack roll has advantage against you while you aren't incapacitated.\
+No attack roll has advantage against you while you aren't incapacitated.

 ### Level 19: Epic Boon